 Contributions to the Retiree Health Funding Vehicle and Investment Services Program can be made at any frequency for any amounts the employer wishes.

 Defined Benefit Plan Reserves

-Three reserves have been established pursuant to the MERS Plan Document.
+Pursuant to the MERS Plan Document, 3 reserves have been established.
 See "Schedule of Changes in Reserves" in the Statistical Section.

 • Reserve for Employee Contributions